Nutrition & Cardiovascular Health (2024-2026)

 • Module 1: Introduction to Nutrition & Cardiovascular Health - Key concepts and components of nutritional approaches to cardiovascular health.

-• Module 2: The Role of Nutrition in Cardiovascular Health - A look at the macro- and micronutrients, beneficial foods, and dietary patterns associated with cardiovascular health.
+• Module 3: The Role of Nutrition in Cardiovascular Health - A look at the macro- and micronutrients, beneficial foods, associated with cardiovascular health.

-• Module 3: Nutritional Approaches to Cardiovascular Health - Nutrition as it relates to hypertension, dyslipidemia, metabolic syndrome, and congestive heart failure.
+• Module 8: Nutrition and Heart Failure - Nutrition as it relates to heart failure.

 • Course Evaluation - Complete the course evaluation then the exam to get your certificate for the course.